 Foreclosure Dispatches: Views From Around the Country

-From where you're sitting, what, in your view, is one of the main challenges facing homeowners in foreclosure?
+What, in your view, is the main challenge facing homeowners in foreclosure?

 What is one aspect of the foreclosure crisis that has been overlooked by the media?